 Markband Descriptor Characteristics of performance 0 The work does not reach the standard of the descriptor below.
 Work in this band will not meet the requirement to select and define an appropriate research question.
 1-4 A basic argument is presented.
 Evidence is presented.
 The student presents straightforward conclusions, although these are asserted without drawing on any arguments or evidence provided.
-Some simple ideas are connected and supported with evidence, although this may not be consistent throughout the project.
-Work in this band presents a basic argument, outlines some main points that are relevant and, as a minimum, acknowledges different viewpoints.
-However, some ideas are likely to be presented as self-evident rather than explained (ie: poorer people don't have any choice but to use payday loan companies).
+Some simple ideas are connected and supported with evidence, although this may not be consistent throughout the project. (ie: poorer people don't have any choice but to use payday loan companies).
 The viewpoint expressed in the project (ie banks behave unfairly) is mostly consistent and at times supported with evidence, but remains largely undeveloped.
-Similarly, inferences made from the evidence are relevant but mainly at the surface level (ie: The high fees charged by banks are unfair because they affect those who can least afford them).
-Conclusions are relevant, but may be repetitious or not well linked to the ideas in the rest of the essay.
-5-8 An argument is presented with a viewpoint maintained throughout.
+Similarly, 5-8 An argument is presented with a viewpoint maintained throughout.
 Partial use of evidence is made to develop the argument.
 The student is able to reason and demonstrates an understanding of cause and effect.
 Conclusions made are logical, drawing on the arguments and evidence presented.
 Ideas are supported by relevant evidence from different sources to develop an overall argument.
 Work in this band uses evidence more effectively to develop ideas and shows a straightforward understanding of consequences (ie: Building a hotel resort bordering a nature reserve can damage the reserve).
 Conclusions may still tend to re-present points made in the main body of the essay rather than use them to develop new ideas, but the point of view reached will be justified and explained.
 Points made are beginning to build on one another in a logical sequence to provide an overview of the ethical dilemma, although this may not always be consistent.